Using a broom and dustpan to pick up yard debris is so old school. Using a lawn sweeper is so much easier than conventional methods.

 How does a Lawn Sweeper work?

-A lawn sweeper is a specialty yard tool which can either be pulled by a garden tractor or pushed by hand depending on the model.
+A lawn sweeper is a specialty yard tool that can either be pulled by a garden tractor or pushed by hand depending on the model.

 Most use a cylindrical bristle brush which spins as the unit is pushed, picking up sticks, leaves, rocks and straw and flinging it into a bin.